USS Gambier Bay: The fatal hit

 Gambier Bay on fire as shells from Yamato blast massive water columns beside her.
 One of the Japanese cruisers firing on Kalinin Bay is circled.

 Around 08:20, Gambier Bay was crippled by a shell hit which flooded her forward engine room, immediately cutting her speed to 10 knots as she gradually slowed until dead in the water 15 minutes later.
 The damage was initially recorded as a high explosive 8-inch (203 mm) cruiser shell.
 However, Japanese records dispute this, insisting the hit was scored by an 18.1-inch (46 cm) shell from Yamato from around 20,000 yards.
 On paper, the difference between a cruiser round and a battleship round should have been apparent, but Yamato, having mistaken Gambier Bay for a full-sized fleet carrier, was firing armor-piercing shells that over-penetrated her hull without exploding.
 Most photographs of Gambier Bay under fire show her under attack from six-gun salvos and white splashes, corresponding with Yamato's gun layout, firing angle, and undyed shells.
-The Japanese heavy cruisers also never switched to high explosive shells (as evidenced by the damage inflicted to USS Kalinin Bay and USS Fanshaw Bay by Tone and Haguro), thus any cruiser shells that hit the ship would not have exploded.
+The Japanese heavy cruisers also never switched to high explosive shells (as evidenced by the damage inflicted to USS Kalinin Bay and USS Fanshaw Bay by Tone and Haguro); thus any cruiser shells that hit the ship would not have exploded.

 Final moments

 Kongō then switched fire from an enemy destroyer to Gambier Bay at 26,300 yards.
 At 8:24, two 18.1-inch (46 cm) shells hit Gambier Bay, one hit amidships below the waterline and cut through a fresh water tank, flooding the ship with sea water, while another sliced through her bow.
 These hits were claimed by both Yamato and Kongō, but Yamato was at a much closer range and had the matching firing angle, awarding her the hits.
-At 8:28, two more hits from Yamato made their mark, the former a 6.1-inch (155 mm) shell which exploded in her hanger bay, and the latter an 18.1-inch (46 cm) shell that tore through her flight deck and started a fire which was never put out by damage control for the rest of the time the ship was afloat.
+At 8:28, two more hits from Yamato made their mark, the former a 6.1-inch (155 mm) shell which exploded in her hangar bay, and the latter an 18.1-inch (46 cm) shell that tore through her flight deck and started a fire which was never put out by damage control for the rest of the time the ship was afloat.
 Simultaneously, a column of Japanese heavy cruisers engaged an enemy aircraft carrier which was close to Gambier Bay's position, leading several historians to conclude they assisted in battering her, but evidence proves their target was Kalinin Bay, the escort carrier right next to Gambier Bay.